 - Batida de Maracuja – Passion Fruit Cocktail with Vodka

-- Passion Fruit Juice
+- Passion Fruit Margarita

 FOR MORE BRAZILIAN FOOD INSPO, BE SURE TO FOLLOW ME ON

 - 8 small/purple passion fruits or 2 large yellow ones

 How to make Passion Fruit Puree

 - Slice the passion fruit in half with a sharp knife.

 - Using a spoon, scoop the passion fruit pulp into the cup of a blender, and pulse a few times.
 Do not worry if the seeds get a bit broken up—we will be straining the mixture to separate them.

 - Strain into a mason jar or to a freezer safe container for freezing.